Introduction

 • The execute cycle steps of micro-operations are different for all instructions in addition the addressing mode may be different.
 All such information generally is dependent on the opcode of the instruction Register (IR).

-• For example – The micor-operation can be understood with the help of an example of a program segment.
+• For example – The micro-operation can be understood with the help of an example of a program segment.
 For this, suppose we have a C program segment say sum = sum + 7.
 This program segment will first be converted to equivalent assembly program as: –

 Step 1: Move data from memory location sum to register say R1 (LOAD R1, sum).